-Here is the last in my series on personal growth.
+Here is the last post in my series on personal growth.
 If you haven’t read the other three, I recommend you go back and read them to get the full picture.

 Assessment asks “where am I?”, alignment, “where am I going?”, and action asks, “how will I get there?”